Just yesterday, it was ended with colourful hues…

 Even amidst the “DISCO Conspiracy”, the Chairman of Everyman IT Solutions, Mr. Bright Aniekan has taken to the forefront to equip vision-loaded youths with saleable Green Energy skills.
 This is an important aspect of development that has failed to win the sympathy and patronage of the Nigerian Government since our “self-acclaimed” independence from the Bristish Colonial Masters.

-Shame on any Government that can not guarantee steady and affordable power supply in a Country where common citizens who have already been torn by indirect taxation, multiple taxation and insane VAT on all transactions are hunted by “yellow-coated” tax collection officers.
+Shame on any Government that can not guarantee steady and affordable power supply in a Country where common citizens who have already been torn by indirect taxation, multiple taxation and ridiculous VAT are hunted by “yellow-coated” tax collection officers.

 The Solar Entrepreneurship Workshop which is ignored by the government of the day has a yearly rotational fixture in Uyo, Ikot Ekpene and Eket.
 The last time I spoke with Bright, he expressed his readiness to move to other parts of the state in order to train and create awareness on the installation, usage and maintenance of functional Solar Systems.